Post and recipe updated: 5.25.2014

 - In a small bowl, combine warm water, yeast, and sugar.
-(The liquid should be between 110º-115º for the yeast to proof properly.
-Interesting fact—sugar helps the proofing process.)
+(The liquid should be between 110º-115º for the yeast to proof properly.)
 Allow yeast to proof until foamy, about five minutes.

-- Melt butter.
-Whisk in egg until evenly combined.
-Whisk in milk.
+- Heat butter and milk until melted.
+Whisk in eggs until evenly combined.
 Set aside.

 - With the dough hook attachment, mix on medium speed until a dough forms.
 Slowly add more flour until dough begins to pull from sides.
 Like a little wheat flour?
 Go ahead and use some now.
 Mix for about 8 minutes.
 Shape dough into a ball.
 When ready, dough should be on the slightly sticky side but will easily mold into a ball.Cover bowl with towel.
 Let rise in a warm place until doubled in bulk, two hours.
 (For the procrastinators, speed up the rising time by preheating oven to 350º for 1 minute.
 Turn off and place bowl in warm oven, about 1 hour.)

 - Line baking sheet with parchment paper or Silpat.
-Divide dough into 8 (or 10) equal parts.
+Divide dough into 12 equal parts, lightly flouring dough if necessary.
 Gently roll each into a ball and place two to three inches apart on baking sheet.
 Cover loosely with towel, and let buns rise in a warm place for two hours.
 (Or, use the procrastinator technique.)

 - Set a large shallow pan of water on oven floor.
 This will help steam the buns.
 Preheat oven to 400º with rack in center.
 Make topping.
 Beat remaining egg, and brush tops of buns.
 Sprinkle with sesame seeds.
 Bake until tops are golden brown, 12-15 minutes.
 Transfer to rack and cool completely.

 • Substitute in some wheat flour if you wish, using a tad bit less to compensate its density.